krycnylmz/RealTimeColorPickerApp/README.md

 # RealTime Color Picker App
+This project uses socket.io for communicating to backend

 This project is using nodejs backend and before runing it, you should have backend.
 You can clone the backend repo from here:  [`Backend Repo`](https://download-directory.github.io/?url=https%3A%2F%2Fgithub.com%2FKodluyoruz%2Ftaskforce%2Ftree%2Freact-patika%2Freact-patika%2Frealtime%2Frealtime-colors%2Fbackend)